TKOLLER22/Sequence-Memory-Game/README.md

 # Sequence Memory Game
-A little game made using java swing.
+A little game made using java swing. </br>
-The game was completed as my 3rd semester project.
+The game was completed as my 3rd semester Java project. </br>